 Ticketholders for Our Man in Havana will be contacted in due course and will be informed once new dates are confirmed.
 It will take some time to re-schedule postponed performances, so we kindly ask that you bear with us whilst we work hard to secure new dates.

 The Jungle Book has been postponed until 2021 and will take place from Thursday 18 November 2021 to Friday 31 December 2021.
 Ticketholders for The Jungle Book have been contacted by our box office team.
 We will be able to transfer your original booking to the 2021 dates, offer a credit note or refund.

 We kindly ask that ticketholders for the affected shows, please do not call our box office at this time as this will overwhelm our small team.
 If you need to contact box office, please email firstname.lastname@example.org and they will get in touch with you as soon as possible.

 If you have tickets for a show or event that has been cancelled, our box office team will be in touch with you.
 If you are able to help protect the theatre’s future by donating the value of your ticket(s) to The Watermill, we would be so grateful.
 However, we understand that this may not be possible for everyone so if you prefer, we will of course credit your Watermill account or refund the value of your ticket(s) to your original payment card.

 A big thank you

-Here are some ideas of ways you can continue to support The Watermill:
+Here are some more ideas of ways you can support The Watermill:

-We can’t wait to welcome audiences back into our auditorium to enjoy the magic of live theatre once more.
+We can’t wait to welcome you back into our auditorium to enjoy the magic of live theatre once more.

 With very best wishes,